Your child arrangements aren't working

 - get someone you trust involved, such as a grandparent or a friend you both know, to help arrange when and where you see your children

 The Ministry of Justice has a guide to sorting out child arrangements that might help if you and your ex-partner are struggling to make your agreement work.
+If you’re having trouble making the contact arrangements, using a child contact centre might help.

 If you can’t speak to your ex-partner